 As in terms of production, scripts, selection of authors, artists, or actor casting, naturally the comic book publishers have the say.
 They decide about the plot, the nature of the superhero’s antagonists and most of all how this villain’s plan, should he succeed, – which would bring terror, death, destruction and loss of unprecedented kind – would endanger the entire planet, if not the galaxy.

-Unless, of course, the superhero stops him in time, single-handed or with support from other sources, even the military, not to mention the film’s audiences.
+Unless, of course, the superhero stops him in time, single-handedly or with support from other sources, even the military, not to mention the film’s audiences.
 As the studios, operated by the publishers’ special production branches, must make clear that they – the publishers and the superheroes on the screen – have every right and the duty to stop the villains or the super villain/super vigilante.

-Who is usually a character about to steal or somehow recreate and copy one or more superpowers of the hero, to use them himself or make them available to others.
-Which would terminate the unique role of the original superhero.
+Who is usually a character about to steal or somehow recreate and copy one or more superpowers of the hero, to use them himself or make them available to others, which would terminate the unique role of the original superhero.
 However, this simplified concept has yet another, even more sinister nature.
 If we follow Ezra Claverie’s reading of the films, they may stand for another conflict, equal in meaning and size.

 “This book argues that the mode of production at America’s two major comic book publishers, DC and Marvel, has shaped the narratives of the superhero films that came to dominate Hollywood’s blockbuster production in the first two decades of the twenty-first century.”